geodynamics/aspect/doc/sphinx/quickref.md

 All standalone .md files must start with a level 1 header, regardless of whether it is a chapter, section, or subsection.
 Subheaders within the same file can start with ## and so on.

-To refer to a section, place this header tag before it:
+For a section to be referenced, it must have a header tag like so:

 ```md
 (sec:myst-quickref)=